SAVAGEAKALIA/simple_shell/README.md

+This README was wriiten by ALX students for the purpose of understanding our simple shell project.

 Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: